 If the failure is widespread — peeling on multiple doors, chipping at every edge, yellowing or softening across the kitchen — the correct fix is to strip the failed paint completely and start over with proper preparation and a better coating system.

-This is more expensive than the original paint job because stripping old paint adds significant labor.
-But it’s the only way to get a permanent result.
-You can’t paint over a failing paint job and expect different results.
-The same adhesion problems that caused the first failure will cause the second one.
+This costs more than the original paint job because stripping old paint adds significant labor.
+But it’s the only way to get a lasting result.
+You can’t paint over a failing paint job and expect different results — the same adhesion problems that caused the first failure tend to cause the next one.

-Best for: Widespread failure, multiple symptoms, any situation where you want the problem solved permanently.
+Best for: Widespread failure, multiple symptoms, any situation where you want the problem solved properly the first time.

 Option C: Cabinet Replacement